 If you have any questions about our product and usage, please review our existing documentation on our Developer Portal or consult the FAQs section below.
-If you cannot find what you are looking for, please contact our Support Team or reach out in our community slack channel.
+If you cannot find what you are looking for, please contact our Support Team or reach out in our community Discord.

 Here are the most frequently asked questions about MobiledgeX's product and offering.
 If you have questions and don't see them here, please submit them to [email protected] and we will do our best to publish your questions along with answers in a timely fashion.
 Please do check back periodically as we continuously update our FAQ page.